voondo/deface/README.markdown

 Usage
 -----

-There are 2 ways of using Deface:
+There are two ways of using Deface:

-- use the `Deface::Override` ruby class directly
-- add specially formatted `.deface` files to the app/overrides folder of your app.
+- Using `Deface::Override` - this is the traditional method whereby you define instances of the Deface::Override class directly.
+- Using the Deface DSL (.deface files) - the DSL provides a terser syntax, and better organization of the individual override files.

+Both methods are interoperable, so you can use a mix, and redefine overrides defined one-way using the other.

 Using Deface::Override
 ----------------------

 A new instance of the Deface::Override class is initialized for each customization you wish to define.
 When initializing a new override you must supply only one Target, Action & Source parameter and any number of Optional parameters.

-Note: the source parameter is not required when the "remove" action is specified.
+**Note:** the source parameter is not required when the ````:remove, :set_attributes, :add_to_attributes, :remove_from_attributes```` actions are specified.

+You should save your overrides in the ````app/overrides````, normally one override per file using the same file name as specified in the :name argument.
+Deface will automatically require these from your application, and any engines installed.

+**Note:** You should NOT manually require override files, as this can cause problems for precompiling.

 ### Target